Thi-Ponce/2nd-Capstone-Project/README.md

 ## Getting Started

-> To work on this project and see it live please run npm run build and npm start, after that feel free to code away!
+> To work on this project and see it live please run npm install, npm run build and npm start, after that feel free to code away!

 ## Authors